Lightly-strained germanium quantum wells with hole mobility exceeding one million: Acknowledgment

 G.S. and M.V. acknowledge support through a projectruimte grant associated with the Netherlands Organization of Scientific Research (NWO).
 This work is partially funded by the ARC Centre of Excellence for Future Low Energy Electronics Technologies (N0.
 CE170100039).
-Data sets supporting the findings of this study are available at doi.org/10.4121/17306906.